liuping001/charts/bitnami/kube-prometheus/README.md

 [Overview of Prometheus Operator](https://github.com/coreos/prometheus-operator)

-Trademarks: This software listing is packaged by Bitnami.
+Trademarks(商标权): This software listing is packaged by Bitnami.
 The respective trademarks mentioned in the offering are owned by the respective companies, and use of them does not imply any affiliation or endorsement.

 ## TL;DR